Pakettikauppa/woo-pakettikauppa/readme.txt

 == Changelog ==

+= 2.0.20 =
+* New feature: Change order status after shipping label is printed

 = 2.0.19 =
 * New feature: Create multiple return shipments from order view
 * New feature: Option for automatic creation of shipping labels when order is complete